Find the Best Tankless Water Heater Installation Contractors Near You

 The best location for your tankless water heater varies based on individual circumstances, including:

 • Fuel type (gas or electric): Gas tankless units must be installed in a well-ventilated area and where there is a gas hookup.
-Electric units are easier to place, as they do not require venting and can be installed almost anywhere there is an electrical connection and a water supply.
+Electric units are easier to place, as they do not require venting and can be located virtually anywhere that has electricity and water.

 • Climate: In cold climates, it's best to install the unit indoors to prevent freezing. .
 Some tankless units are designed to be installed outdoors, if you live in a more temperate zone.

 • Proximity to fixtures: To minimize heat loss and get hot water faster, install the unit as close as possible to frequently used fixtures like showers or sinks.
-This is particularly true.
+This is especially important if you don't have a hot water recirculation system..

 How do I find a qualified tankless water heater installer near me?